Magic Kingdom Secrets

 • Look closely at the wooden flooring in The Country Bear Jamboree.
 It is scuffed up with claw marks!

 • In 1946, Disney produced the film Song of the South based on the Uncle Remus stories.
 And in 1992, Magic Kingdom opened Splash Mountain – an attraction based on the characters, stories, and songs from the film.
 Over the years, Disney has distanced itself from the Uncle Remus association because of its racially insensitive content.
 In fact, Disney has never released Song of the South on home video due to these concerns.
 Splash Mountain remained one of the only reminders that Disney produced this film — until January 22, 2023, when Splash Mountain closed permanently.
-The ride reopens in late 2024 as Tiana’s Bayou Adventure — virtually identical to Splash Mountain’s ride system, but now featuring characters from The Princess and the Frog.
+The ride reopened in November 2024 as Tiana’s Bayou Adventure — virtually identical to Splash Mountain’s ride system, but now featuring characters from The Princess and the Frog.

-• Right before Splash Mountain’s final drop, a gopher emerged from the ceiling – upside-down – and shouted “Go FSU!”
+• Right before Splash Mountain’s final drop, a gopher emerged from the ceiling – upside-down – and shouted, “Go FSU!”
 Rumor has it that a Splash Mountain Imagineer was a graduate of Florida State University (FSU).
 It remains to be seen whether the gopher remains in place following the reopening as Tiana’s Bayou Adventure.

 • Be careful walking over the Frontierland bridge near Splash Mountain / Tiana’s Bayou Adventure‘s big drop.
 A water cannon sprays the bridge every time 3 log boats hit the bottom of the drop.